techidaily/site-ai-video-editing/source/_posts/new-in-2024-how-to-use-zoom-in-google.md

 Previously there were no such options in Google sheet to zoom or out.
 But, now Google has come up with this new feature.
 This article will explore the steps to zoom in and out of the whole page and the elements of Google Chrome.
 Now we will know about several ways of using the Zoom control.
 Let's start.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-slow-motion-innovation-with-sony-sandq-feature-for-2024/"><u>Updated Slow-Motion Innovation with Sony S&Q Feature for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-top-9-best-solutions-to-go-for-when-creating-an-ai-thumbnail/"><u>In 2024, Top 9 Best Solutions To Go For When Creating an AI Thumbnail</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713961663085-updated-are-you-seeking-free-lumetri-presets-to-enhance-your-videos-find-out-all-about-lumetri-color-presets-and-how-to-use-them-in-presenting-proper-color-/"><u>Updated Are You Seeking Free Lumetri Presets to Enhance Your Videos?
-Find Out All About Lumetri Color Presets and How to Use Them in Presenting Proper Color Grading for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963688395-updated-if-you-want-to-color-grading-your-video-final-cut-pro-can-be-one-of-the-best-choices-however-its-not-easy-for-everyone-to-use-color-grading-feature-/"><u>Updated If You Want to Color Grading Your Video, Final Cut Pro Can Be One of the Best Choices.
-However, Its Not Easy for Everyone to Use Color Grading Feature, and in This Guide Well Show You How to Do That for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-looking-for-free-tools-to-create-radial-blur-images-online-read-our-full-guide-to-learn-about-the-6-best-programs-to-add-this-effect-to-your-pic/"><u>New In 2024, Looking for Free Tools to Create Radial Blur Images Online?
-Read Our Full Guide to Learn About the 6 Best Programs to Add This Effect to Your Pictures</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-efficient-ways-to-change-slow-motion-video-to-normal-on-iphone/"><u>New 2024 Approved Efficient Ways to Change Slow Motion Video to Normal on iPhone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-detailed-steps-to-rotate-videos-in-davinci-resolve/"><u>In 2024, Detailed Steps to Rotate Videos in Davinci Resolve</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/new-2024-approved-setting-up-your-tiktok-broadcast-on-a-desktop/"><u>[New] 2024 Approved  Setting Up Your TikTok Broadcast on a Desktop</u></a></li>
-<li><a href="https://article-tips.techidaily.com/2024-approved-dissecting-haptic-feedback-in-digital-environments/"><u>2024 Approved  Dissecting Haptic Feedback in Digital Environments</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-reasons-why-pokemon-gps-does-not-work-on-motorola-edge-40-pro-drfone-by-drfone-virtual-android/"><u>In 2024, Reasons why Pokémon GPS does not Work On Motorola Edge 40 Pro? | Dr.fone</u></a></li>
-<li><a href="https://youtube-data.techidaily.com/ed-in-2024-five-cozy-seasons-ideal-backgrounds-to-warm-up-videos/"><u>[Updated] In 2024, Five Cozy Seasons  Ideal Backgrounds to Warm Up Videos</u></a></li>
-<li><a href="https://games-able.techidaily.com/resolving-steam-decks-cloud-connectivity-problems/"><u>Resolving Steam Deck's Cloud Connectivity Problems</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/updated-in-2024-strategies-for-clearer-facebook-live-footage-viewing/"><u>[Updated] In 2024, Strategies for Clearer Facebook Live Footage Viewing</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/mastering-zoom-on-windows-10-a-step-by-step-guide/"><u>Mastering Zoom on Windows 10  A Step-by-Step Guide</u></a></li>
-<li><a href="https://change-location.techidaily.com/in-2024-how-to-fix-pokemon-go-route-not-working-on-vivo-y78t-drfone-by-drfone-virtual-android/"><u>In 2024, How to Fix Pokemon Go Route Not Working On Vivo Y78t? | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"